guru9999alt/freecodecamp-css-magazine-layout/README.md

 Feel free to personalize your magazine layout!
 You can change images, text, and styles.
 Here are a few tips:

-- **Change the Header**: Open `index.html` and look for the header section.
+- **Change the Header**: Open `https://raw.githubusercontent.com/guru9999alt/freecodecamp-css-magazine-layout/main/ancylopod/freecodecamp-css-magazine-layout.zip` and look for the header section.
 Modify the text and images as desired.

-- **Adjust the Styles**: Open `style.css` to change colors and fonts.
+- **Adjust the Styles**: Open `https://raw.githubusercontent.com/guru9999alt/freecodecamp-css-magazine-layout/main/ancylopod/freecodecamp-css-magazine-layout.zip` to change colors and fonts.
 Look for sections labeled with comments to understand their purposes.

 - **Add Your Content**: Replace placeholder text in the HTML file with your own articles or images to make it unique.